Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-equipment-tests.md

 dotnet test
 ```

-If everything is implemented correctly, all tests should pass.
+If everything is implemented correctly, both of the equipment tests should be passing.

 ## Next Steps